ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Message Received: Delivers received Message content to the application, based on a Receive action.
 This can include an error if the Receive action cannot be satisfied due to the Connection being closed.

 * Message Sent: Notifies the application of the status of its Send action.
-This might indicate a failure if the Message cannot be sent, or an indication that the Message has been processed by the protocol stack.
+This might indicate a failure if the Message cannot be sent, or an indication that the Message has been processed by the Transport System.

-* Path Properties Changed: Notifies the application that some property of the Connection has changed that might influence how and where data is sent and/or received.
+* Path Properties Changed: Notifies the application that a property of the Connection has changed that might influence how and where data is sent and/or received.

 ### Termination Actions {#termination}

 * Close: The action an application takes on a Connection to indicate that it no longer intends to send data, is no longer willing to receive data, and that the protocol should signal this state to the remote system if the transport protocol allows this.
 (Note that this is distinct from the concept of "half-closing" a bidirectional connection, such as when a FIN is sent in one direction of a TCP connection.
-Indicating the end of a stream in the Transport Services architecture is possible using Message Properties when sending.)
+The end of a stream can also be indicated using Message Properties when sending.)

-* Abort: The action the application takes on a Connection to indicate a Close and also indicate that the Transport Services system should not attempt to deliver any outstanding data, and immediately drop the connection.
+* Abort: The action the application takes on a Connection to indicate a Close and also indicate that the Transport System should not attempt to deliver any outstanding data, and immediately drop the connection.
 This is intended for immediate, usually abnormal, termination of a connection.

 ### Connection Groups

 A Connection Group is a set of Connections that shares properties and caches.
-A Group represents state for managing Connections within a single application, and does not require end-to-end protocol signaling.
+A Connection Group represents state for managing Connections within a single application, and does not require end-to-end protocol signaling.
 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.

 When the API clones an existing Connection, this adds a new Connection to the Connection Group.
 A change to one of the Connection Properties on any Connection in the Connection Group automatically changes the Connection Property for all others.
 All Connections in a Connection Group share the same set of Connection Properties except for the Connection Priority.
 These Connection Properties are said to be entangled.